 If you can, get a neighbor or friend to check on them here and there when you are gone.
 This is not only a great way to make sure everything is okay, but it’s a great way to put your mind at ease while you are away!

 There are a few dietary guidelines you’ll want to follow if you are going to leave your beardie home alone.
 These will help ensure that your little friend doesn’t get too hungry while you are away!

 To see all the foods you can and can’t feed a bearded dragon, make sure and check out our complete bearded dragon food list with 237 different foods listed.
 We’ll show you what’s safe, what’s not, and what the healthiest food choices are for your beardie!!!

-A good practice is to make sure your beardie is well fed before you leave.
-A full belly will go a long way towards helping your bearded dragon through a several day stretch without fresh food.
+A good practice is to make sure your beardie is well-fed before you leave.
+A full belly will go a long way toward helping your bearded dragon through a several-day stretch without fresh food.

 Do this by giving them a large meal of feeder insects the day before you leave.
 Give them plenty of crickets, roaches, or worms (Not sure which worms?
 Check out our full tutorial here!).
 Make it a nice, large meal.
 You may even want to feed them twice on this day.

 Next, give them another batch of feeders the day you leave.
 Worms are nice here as you can leave them in the enclosure, and your beardie will get to them when they can.